-These guidelines will help you to have a successful, rewarding experience learning an instrument.
-These are radical tips that we have discovered from years of teaching and our experiences with teaching hundreds of students each year.
+These guidelines will help you to have a successful, rewarding experience in learning music and arts.
+These are radical tips that we have discovered from years of teaching.

 1. How Young is too Young – starting at the right Age

 Adults can start any instrument at any time.
 Their success is based on how willing an adult is to commit to practicing.
-We teach many beginning students in their 60’s and 70’s.
+We teach many adult beginners.